-I sincerely hope that none of you think that I am a food snob.
+I sincerely hope that none of you think that I’m a food snob.
 It’s essentially an occupational hazard.
-As a food blogger, I am forced to sound authoritative and omnipotent on the subject of food.
+As a food blogger, I am forced to sound authoritative and omniscient on the subject of food.
 Really, I am not.
 I’m just some girl in a kitchen with a little knowledge, a hungry boyfriend and a love of cooking.

 That said, I do know my way around ingredients, especially the strange ones.
 I’m a really good orderer in restaurants!
 Being able to explain an ingredient on a menu is one thing, telling an interested party where to find it, how much it costs and how to get to it is something different entirely.

 Below you will get a peak into my pantry.
 You’ll see where I shop and what I buy and how to use it.
 New York is an incredible place for food shopping; we have not one but THREE Chinatowns and everything from Little India to Little Poland.
 I suppose most cities have their own ethnic neighborhoods, but none feel as easily accessible or welcoming as the ones in New York.
 Well they feel welcoming to me, and at this point perhaps intimidating to you.
 Well, not any longer.
 Here is a comprehensive list of the markets I frequent and exactly what I buy there.
 Yes, most of them are Asian, but that’s how I roll.

 I’ve included links to previous posts to show how you might use your bounty!